Canyons of the Ancients National Monument, Colorado

 The Monument was designated on June 9, 2000, by Presidential Proclamation to protect cultural and natural resources on a landscape scale.

-Visitors to Canyons of the Ancients are encouraged to start at the Visitor Center and Museum near Dolores, Colorado, where they can get current information about the Monument, maps, and experience the museum’s exhibits, films, and hands-on discovery area.
+Visitors to Canyons of the Ancients are encouraged to start at the Visitor Center and Museum near Dolores, Colorado, where they can obtain current information about the Monument, obtain maps, and visit the museum’s exhibits, films, and hands-on discovery area.
 This is also Colorado’s premier archaeological museum of the Ancestral Puebloan (Anasazi) and other Native Cultures of the Four Corners region.
 The museum features:

 • Permanent exhibits on archaeology, local history, and Native American cultures